Do you have an issue you would like to solve?

 We have a pre-workshop call with you.
 This is done (via Skype or Zoom) and lasts around 60-90 minutes.
 This call is to identify who should be coming to the workshop (up to 15 people), to get a better understanding of the issue to be worked on and to cover the logistics of the workshop.

-The workshop is an interactive day during which we take you through the Problem Buster process.
+The workshop is a series of interactive sessions during which we take you through the Problem Buster process.

 We will work through in detail:

 – What the impact of the issue is on the organisation or team